A family travel blog:

-Run by former Capetonians Belinda and Steve Avis, Moose Farm Stall in Hopefield on the West Coast Way Scenic Route is a must visit while exploring the West Coast.
-Located in the little dorpie of Hopefield on the West Coast Way Scenic Route, just across from the majestic church, you need to set aside a few hours to get the inside scoop on how this small town thrives, despite all the challenges.
+Run by former Capetonians Belinda and Steve Avis, Moose Farm Stall in Hopefield on the West Coast Way Tractor Route is a must visit while exploring the West Coast.
+Located in the little dorpie of Hopefield on the West Coast Way Tractor Route, just across from the majestic church, you need to set aside a few hours to get the inside scoop on how this small town thrives, despite all the challenges.

 What started as a weekend away holiday destination for this lovely couple, soon turned into a lifestyle change as they fell in love with the town of Hopefield.
 After selling up their lives in the deep South of Cape Town, they swapped the hustle and bustle of city life for the slower and more meaningful existence, in a town few have ever visited.
 It’s fairly easy to zoom past Hopefield on your way to a “more exotic destination” but those who do, miss out on seeing something very special.

 This is a town where most people work more than 2 jobs at a time.
 Many residents have found a way to turn their favourite hobby of making jams or crafts into a sideline income and most of these items are available to be purchased at Moose Farm Stall.
 Whether you are looking for a new dish towel or your daughter “needs” a new tutu, you will find something for everyone while you sit and chat over some delicious coffee or hot chocolate.

 Another feature this lovely farm stall offers is a book exchange.
 People from the surrounding towns donate their almost new books, in order to raise funds for stray animal sterilization.
 You can pick up a brilliant book for almost nothing at all and be confident in the knowledge that your R10 has helped the local animals.